OpenEvalProject/evals/manuscripts/elife-20331/v2/manuscript.md

 ## Abstract

-10.7554/eLife.20331.001 While 20–30% of colorectal cancers (CRCs) may arise from precursors with serrated glands, only 8–10% of CRCs manifest serrated morphology at diagnosis.
+While 20–30% of colorectal cancers (CRCs) may arise from precursors with serrated glands, only 8–10% of CRCs manifest serrated morphology at diagnosis.
 Markers for distinguishing CRCs arising from ‘serrated’ versus ‘conventional adenoma’ precursors are lacking.
-We studied 36 human serrated CRCs and found CDX2 loss or BRAF mutations in ~60% of cases and often together (p = 0.04).
-CDX2 Null /BRAF V600E expression in adult mouse intestinal epithelium led to serrated morphology tumors (including carcinomas) and BRAF V600E potently interacted with CDX2 silencing to alter gene expression.
-Like human serrated lesions, CDX2 Null /BRAF V600E -mutant epithelium expressed gastric markers.
-Organoids from CDX2 Null /BRAF V600E –mutant colon epithelium showed serrated features, and partially recapitulated the gene expression pattern in mouse colon tissues.
-We present a novel mouse tumor model based on signature defects seen in many human serrated CRCs – CDX2 loss and BRAF V600E .
+We studied 36 human serrated CRCs and found CDX2 loss or BRAF mutations in ~60% of cases and often together (p=0.04).
+CDX2Null/BRAFV600E expression in adult mouse intestinal epithelium led to serrated morphology tumors (including carcinomas) and BRAFV600E potently interacted with CDX2 silencing to alter gene expression.
+Like human serrated lesions, CDX2Null/BRAFV600E-mutant epithelium expressed gastric markers.
+Organoids from CDX2Null/BRAFV600E–mutant colon epithelium showed serrated features, and partially recapitulated the gene expression pattern in mouse colon tissues.
+We present a novel mouse tumor model based on signature defects seen in many human serrated CRCs – CDX2 loss and BRAFV600E.
 The mouse intestinal tumors show significant phenotypic similarities to human serrated CRCs and inform about serrated CRC pathogenesis.
-DOI: http://dx.doi.org/10.7554/eLife.20331.001

 ## Introduction